 Conservation Management Planning

-The GCI and the Eames Foundation are working with consultants from GML Heritage in Sydney to develop a conservation management plan (CMP) for the Eames House and its site.
-The CMP will bring together historical documentation and oral evidence, physical analysis of the existing fabric, and knowledge of its performance.
-This information will be used to identify the site's significant heritage values and inform a long-term strategy for the care and conservation.
+The GCI and the Eames Foundation, working with consultants from GML Heritage in Sydney, Australia, developed a conservation management plan (CMP) for the Eames House and its site.
+The CMP brings together historical documentation and oral evidence, physical analysis of the existing fabric, and knowledge of its performance.
+This information was used to identify the site's significant heritage values and develop policies to inform a long-term strategy for its care and conservation.

-As part of the ongoing care and conservation program, the project will demonstrate that a maintenance-based approach to conservation can prolong the life span of building materials and prevent unnecessary replacement.
-The project will develop a long-term maintenance plan that is based on knowledge of materials and their deterioration and durability over time.
-It will be used to guide future decisions on the care of the house in a manner that is consistent with the Eames House Conservation Management Plan.
+As part of the ongoing care and conservation program, the project supports a maintenance-based approach to conservation, which can prolong the life span of building materials and prevent unnecessary replacement.
+The project recommends development of a long-term maintenance plan that is based on knowledge of materials and their deterioration and durability over time.
+The Eames Foundation will use this maintenance plan to guide future decisions on the care of the house in a manner that is consistent with the Eames House Conservation Management Plan.